The Board of Immigration Appeals’ new BIA Policies Admonished by ABA

 Issued a scathing report on how the new regulations of how the BIA makes it decisions violates the due process of the immigrants.

-The American Bar Association today called on the Board of Immigration Appeals to discard procedures it adopted in 2002 or,
+The American Bar Association today called on the Board of Immigration Appeals to discard procedures it adopted in 2002.
+Additionally,

 The findings of the study confirm concerns,